ShirleyRex/assertify.io/contributing.md

 - Report bugs or request features by opening an Issue with clear reproduction steps or user stories.
 - Improve documentation, copy, or accessibility anywhere in the repo.
-- Tackle open Issues that are tagged `good first issue`, `help wanted`, or any topic you feel comfortable owning.
+- Tackle open issues that are tagged `good first issue`, `help wanted`, or any topic you feel comfortable owning.

 ## Prerequisites